Stainless Steel Deck Screws

 Type 17 Point Coarse Thread Deck Screws in Corrosion Resistant Stainless Steel

-Stainless Steel Deck Screws are corrosion resistant making them durable and able to withstand exterior installation and weather conditions without losing their quality.
-These stainless steel deck screws feature a type 17 point, which allows for an easy installation in wood and composite deck materials, as well as coarse threads and shoulders to hold the boards together tightly.
-Deck screws in this selection feature either a bugle or a trim head with a square or Torx (star) drive to eliminate the stripping effect sometimes experienced with other types of drives, ensuring easy installation.
+Stainless Steel screws are corrosion resistant making them durable and able to withstand exterior installation and weather conditions without losing their quality.
+These screws feature a type 17 point, which allows for an easy installation in wood and composite deck materials, as well as coarse threads and shoulders to hold the boards together tightly.
+Screws in this selection feature either a bugle or a trim head with a square or Torx (star) drive to eliminate the stripping effect sometimes experienced with other types of drives, ensuring easy installation.

 Stainless Steel Deck Screws are available in Grade 305 or Grade 316 Stainless Steel.
 For applications that will be exposed to salt water or salt water moisture, such as docks, boardwalks, and other seaside applications, we recommend using 316 Stainless Steel because it has a greater tolerance to the rust and corrosion that salt water can cause.